abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

   * Cd.in: Default version with (4d, 5s) in valence.
 Has ghost at +73 Ha

-  * Cd-sp.in.
-(4s, 4p, 4d, 5s) in valence
+  * Cd-sp.in (4s, 4p, 4d, 5s) in valence
     Recommended for GS.
 Can be used for GW.

 ## In
   PROBLEMATIC?

-  * In-d: Default version for GS application with 4d in valence.
+  * In-d.in: Default version for GS application with 4d in valence.
     Has GHOST_In-20eV.
 Not recommended for GW.

   * In-spd-high.in: Include full (4s, 4p, 4d) shell in valence.